Skip to content

 The time limits for legal claims in Illinois may be extended in certain situations.
 An example is if your spouse is in a serious car crash that resulted in life-threatening injuries caused by a drunk driver, the paramedics will rush them to the hospital.
 Your spouse may spend a lot of time receiving treatment and trying to recover from these devastating injuries.
 If they do not survive, then the statute of limitations does not take effect in this scenario until the date of their passing, not the date of the accident.

-Certain cases involving medical mistakes may also warrant this type of extension, which would permit four years for the time limit.
-This is known as the discovery date and it can also be applied in other personal injury cases when injuries do not show up immediately.
 In car accidents, some injuries may not present in the first few days, weeks, or even months after the crash.
-Naturally, insurance companies will try to thwart your attempts by saying you were injured after the accident, usually resulting in the denial of your claim.
-You should not face them without solid legal representation in your corner to protect your rights.
+Naturally, insurance claim companies will try to thwart your attempts by saying you were injured after the accident, usually resulting in the denial of your claim.
+You should not face them without solid legal representation in your corner to protect your rights, especially if a legal disability affected the injured person’s ability to file within the standard timeframe or if the negligent actions fall under the tort immunity act, requiring specific notice within a shorter period to the Illinois court before a lawsuit is filed.

 There are many gray areas when it comes to bending the statute of limitations that may apply in your case.
 Often, those who are under 18 when they are hurt can file their lawsuit starting when they turn 18.
 If you are diagnosed with a legal disability, the statute time period will be paused.
 Additionally if the person who caused your injuries left Illinois, the statute of limitations will also be put on hold until they return.